badele/bruno.adele.im/content/pages/garchdeps-en.rst

                ├─glibc
                └─sh(by bash)

-**Les sources**
+**code**

-Les sources du projet sont disponible sur le dépot github https://github.com/badele/garchdeps
+The code is available in the github repository https://github.com/badele/garchdeps